What to include in your website

 In conclusion, a small business website is a powerful tool that can help you reach new customers and grow your business.
 By including these essential elements on your website, you can build credibility, establish your business as an authority, and make it easy for potential customers to find and contact you.

-I'm sure you receive emails daily from people offering you "help" with your website 🤦.
+I'm sure you receive emails daily from digital marketing agencies and freelance web design firms offering you "help" with your website 🤦.
 Some of them may actually be able to help, and others may become a big headache.
-We're here to listen to you, see what makes your business unique, and give you the best website we can.
+We're here to listen to you, see what makes your business unique, and give you the best website design we can.
 We want local businesses to succeed, we think we can help.